Why heat matters for recovery

 Heat Healer: best for tall athletes

-The Heat Healer ($698) fits users up to 6'6" and 300 lbs — a meaningful advantage for larger athletes who feel cramped in standard blankets.
+The Heat Healer ($698) fits users up to 6'6" and 300 lbs, which is a meaningful advantage for larger athletes who feel cramped in standard blankets.
 The jade and tourmaline stones retain heat longer, delivering sustained warmth even at lower power settings.

 The tradeoff for recovery: 140°F max temperature is the lowest of the three.
 For athletes who want intense heat-driven vasodilation, this is a limitation.
 But for larger athletes who need a blanket that physically fits them, it's the only real option at this tier.